 The Mazenod College Library

-The Mazenod Library is both a physical and digital resource with anywhere/anytime basis via the Library Homepage.
+The Mazenod Library is both a physical and digital resource with anywhere/anytime access via the Library homepage.

-The Library plays an integral role as an innovative and flexible Learning Commons focussed on the needs of the College community.
-Principle goals guiding the Library are:
+With a staff of qualified teacher librarians and library technicians, the library plays an integral role as an innovative and flexible learning commons focused on the needs of the college community.
+Principle goals guiding the library are:

 - developing and sustaining in students and school community members, the habit and enjoyment of reading and learning, and the use of libraries throughout their lives;